SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **7. AI for software engineering**

-- What are the most significant applications of AI in the field of software engineering?
+- ==What are the most significant applications of AI in the field of software engineering?==

 - How has AI transformed traditional software engineering practices?